shikantazacomputers/Xray-examples/VLESS-gRPC-TLS/README.md

 Save the file.

-Run Xray CLI with `config.json` in the same folder as your binary:
+Run the Xray CLI with your `config.json`, which is in the same folder as your binary:

 ```
 ./xray -c config.json
 ```

-Alternatively configure and run your GUI client.
+Alternatively, configure and run your GUI client.

 Configure your browser to use the SOCKS proxy on port `10808`.